 Now, onto the bad.
 I have had some very bad gut distensions when used as an ergogenic / training aid.
 Hence I would not readily prescribe nor suggest anyone to do this, despite studies suggesting otherwise.
 If anyone insists on trying - cycling between none, low and high intakes; days to weeks inbetween is worth considering before raising any conclusion.

 I save carbohydrates the last since it's a subject prone to endless cricitism.
-But my retrospect focuses on the necessity.
+But my retrospect here focuses on necessity.
 Less on indulgence.
-I of course, am not dogmatic.
-Many of these are rewarding enough as they are.

 We can debate endlessly whether carbohydrates are needed.
 But for the life of sanity and economics ~ carbohydrates have some utility to reward me for being human.